 Not taking on full-time contracts has made me feel like a different person!
 It means I get to travel and I’m dedicating more time to myself.
 I’m more than happy to take a pay cut if it means being happier both in my personal life and as my role as a nurse.

 I also use travel massively to take that nursing stress away.
 I make sure that I have breaks in-between contracts so I can get out and see the world.
 Travel is my escapism and if I can’t travel then I’m not happy.
 By taking short contracts and working agency it means I have the time to travel and do what I love.
-I also make sure I give my self lots of self care by eating well and filling my days with things I love that bring me joy!
+I also make sure I give my self lots of self-care by eating well and filling my days with things I love that bring me joy!

 Before ending, tell me one fun fact or story about yourself unrelated to nursing.

 I’m a super passionate climber!
-On my days off if I’m not travelling you can usually find me down at the local climbing wall or out in the backcountry bouldering on some rocks, it’s great fun and really gets my adrenaline pumping!
+On my days off if I’m not traveling you can usually find me down at the local climbing wall or out in the backcountry bouldering on some rocks, it’s great fun and really gets my adrenaline pumping!

 Where can people find you?